Last edited 07/20/2022

 How quickly can I see Rachel Kaplan?

 Rachel Kaplan typically can speak with new clients within 48 hours.
-You can see their current availability and request an appointment on their profile page.
+You can see their current general office hours and request an appointment on their profile page.

 What languages does Rachel Kaplan speak?